Pradumnasaraf/Shortify/README.md

 }
 ```

-You can modify the expiry time and rate limit in the `.env` file.
+You can modify the rate limit in the `.env` file.
 To test if the short URL works, enter it into your browser's address bar.
 For example, if the short URL is `http://localhost:8080/pradumna`, you will be redirected to the original URL.

 ## 📜 License